alex-miller-0/Ethereum_Blockchain_Parser/README.md

 ### Crawler

-Before instantiating a `Crawler` object, you need to have geth, node, and mongo processes running.
+Before instantiating a `Crawler` object, you need to have geth, and mongo processes running.
 This can be done easily by running `boot_scripts.sh` found in the `Crawler/scripts` directory.
 After these processes are running, either run `Crawler/crawl.py` or start a `Crawler()` instance.
 This will go through the processes of downloading (if applicable) and processing the blockchain from geth and copying it over to a mongo collection named `transactions`.
 Note that at the time of writing, the Ethereum blockchain has about 1.4 million blocks so this will take a few hours.
 Once copied over, you can close the `Crawler()` instance.

 ### Graph Visualization